ncatlab/nlab-content/pages/3/0/6/0/603/content.md

 For instance $B$ might be an [[extended cobordism]] with three boundary components $b_1, b_2, b_3$ which in turn have pieces of boundary components $\beta_i$.

 Nils Baas has made, in print and in private communication, suggestions for a formalization of such systems of hierarchical bonds and coined the term __hyperstructures__ for these.
-One reference is
+Some references are

 * Nils Baas, _Introducing abstract matter_ ([pdf](http://pagesperso-orange.fr/vbm-ehr/ChEh/articles/Baas%20paper.pdf))

+* N.A.Baas; _Hyperstructures as Abstract Matter_ ,Advances in Comlex Systems, vol.9 , no 3(2006),157-182.

+* N.A.Baas, _Hyperstructures, Topology and Datasets_ , Axiomathes 19(2009), 215-221.

+* N.A.Baas, _New Structures in Complex Systems_ (to appear in The European Physical Journal).

 #Remarks#